- Fountain Pens

 I'm pleased to be able to offer a variety of inking systems in my fountain pens.
 While the vast majority of pens are ordered with a standard C/C (cartridge/converter) inking system, there are several other systems currently available.
 And I'm always looking into new systems I can offer (see below), so if you don't see your favorite here right now, I may have it in the future.
 Currently, I am able to offer the following alternative inking systems in my fountain pens: EYEDROPPERS, BUTTON-fillers, LEVER-fillers, BULB-fillers, and PISTON-fillers.
 I should also mention here that most of my fountain pen styles can also be ordered as Roller-ball pens as well.
 If you are not familiar with any of these alternative inking systems, I listed a little information on how each of the systems work.
 In the inking system names shown below, click the name to drop down the page to that information.
 Clicking the photo will bring up a larger view.
 If you have any additional questions about any of the system, please don't hesitate to contact me.

 Of all the various filling systems, the EYEDROPPER is the most basic.
 And of all the various systems, it may be the only one to have you scratching your head at first wondering how it might work.
 But the name actually hints to its method.
 So once you understand how the term is 'used' (hint) in the application, the naming becomes clear.
 Give up?
 OK.
 Its called an EYEDROPPER, because you use an 'eyedropper' to fill it.
 You see, the Eyedropper doesn't have ANY internal parts.
-You simply use an eyedropper to fill the cavity on the inside of the barrel (where a refill or converter would normally slide into) directly with ink.
+You simply use an eyedropper to fill the cavity in the barrel (where a refill or converter would normally slide into) directly with ink.
 But the key to the system working, is to ensure you have an air-tight seal.
-So the Section must be totally sealed against the Barrel to avoid leaks.
-Since there aren't any special parts used, theoretically, ANY C/C pen could be converted into an Eyedropper simply by creating the seal.
-Typically the seal is create by applying a liberal amount of silicone grease to the Section threads.
-The grease closes up any gaps in the threads creating the seal.
-But if you order a pen from me as an Eyedropper, it will come with a special o-ring fitted on the Section that creates the seal.
-So all you have to do is fill the pen with the eyedropper (included with the pen) and screw on the Section.
+If you don't, the ink will just bleed out.
+So the Section must have a tight seal against the Barrel to avoid leaks.
+Since there aren't any special parts used, theoretically, ANY C/C pen could be converted into an Eyedropper simply by creating that seal.
+So typically the seal is create by simplly applying a liberal amount of silicone grease to the Section threads.
+The grease closes up any gaps in the threads and will (usually) create a seal.
+But if you order your pen as an Eyedropper, it will come with a special o-ring fitted on the Section that will create that seal.
+So all you have to do is fill the barrel with either an eyedropper or small syringe, and screw on the Section.
 Although there are a few exceptions, most of my pens can be ordered as Eyedroppers.

-One advantage of using the barrel itself as the ink storage in the eyedropper is that you can order the pen with an INK-VIEW.
-An Ink-view is a clear acrylic section of the barrel that allows you see visibly see the amount of ink in the pen, making it easy to know when you need to refill.
+One advantage of using the barrel itself as the ink storage in the eyedropper is that it holds a larger volume of ink.
+You can also order the pen with what is referred to as an INK-VIEW (a see-thru piece of acrylic) so you can monitor how much ink you have.
+An Ink-view can be made with clear or colored transparent acrylic.
 I offer several different styles of Ink-view barrels: a) as a small clear section in the barrel; b) as just a small clear DOT; or c) as a completely clear barrel.

 The name suggests a hint of how a Button-filler works-- to put it in the simplest terms, a BUTTON is pushed to fill the pen.
 While that sounds simple, there is a fairly complex system inside the barrel that allows the system to work.
 The system consists of three main parts: the Button, a Pressure-bar, and a Sac.